-North Indian food is not so hard to find – all those rich, thick, creamy, bright red curries with soft, charry naan breads; oily, hot pickles and refreshing, cooling lassis on the side.
-But South Indian food, rare as it is in these parts, is much more ‘Sydney’ in a way.
+North Indian food is not so hard to find in Sydney – all those rich, thick, creamy, bright red curries with soft, charry naan breads; oily, hot pickles and refreshing, cooling lassis on the side.
+But South Indian food, is more rare in these parts.
 It’s lighter and made for the tropics: the curries are looser, more immediately complex, often imbued with the aromatic scents of mustard seeds popped in the pan, earthy curry leaves and sour, citrusy tamarind fruit.

 If you’re like us and like a bit of spice at breakfast time, don’t miss the uttapam.
 Often described as ‘Indian pizza’, it’s a base with toppings, but that’s where the similarities end.
 Like dosa, the batter is made from fermented lentils and rice, so it’s nice and sour.
 But unlike dosa, it is served thick and spongy and studded with goodies.
 You can have it topped as you like at Janani, but we love just getting a bit of everything on there: carrots, onions, tomatoes – the lot.
 And all of those six delicious curries/dips you got with your dosa, you get with this too.
 Winning!